 Service at the charging stations

 We have had very different experiences over the past few years with service for everything to do with the Ladesäule experienced.
 There is hardly a charging stop that stands out negatively on longer journeys.
 This starts with the service for the toilets, continues with the possibility of having a snack or snack and ends with the non-accepted means of payment.
 The most important tip is therefore: Always keep 30 to 40 kilometers of remaining range in reserve before the actually planned stop.
 On our trips to Italy and back, we alone made use of the option of changing the charging station at the last moment twice.
 Once all the fast charging stations were not connected to the power grid and the activation for the charging station did not work at the other station.
 With the remaining range, we were then able to easily reach the next charging station.

-Anyone who travels with an electric car should find out about options abroad from their mobility provider before leaving, as there is currently no uniform access and payment system.
-Sometimes a charge card is enough, sometimes an app has to be used.
-Sometimes the online payment service PayPal or contactless payment via NFC and mobile phone work.
-When abroad, you can often pay directly at the pillar with an EC or credit card.
-With these tips and hints, we wish all readers a relaxed trip on vacation.
+Anyone traveling with an electric car should find out about international options from their mobility provider before setting off, as there is currently no uniform access and payment system.
+Sometimes a charging card is enough, sometimes you have to use an app.
+The online payment service PayPal or contactless payment via NFC and cell phone sometimes work.
+Abroad you can often pay directly at the counter with a debit or credit card.
+With these tips and advice, we wish all readers a relaxing trip on vacation.